 09 of 12

 The community board at your local coffee shop can also provide valuable information.
-In fact, for many small community programs that can't afford traditional advertising, community boards are main communication channel for getting the word out to parents in need.
+In fact, for many small community programs that can't afford traditional advertising, community boards are a main communication channel for getting the word out to parents in need.

 10 of 12